owenHochwald/Volt/README.md

 Volt is licensed under the Mozilla Public License 2.0 (MPL 2.0).
 See the [LICENSE](./LICENSE) file for details.
 ## License

-MIT License - see LICENSE file for details.
+MPL 2.0 License - see LICENSE file for details.